 - Invoicing – we always espouse the “invoice straight away” approach to combat those pesky late payments, and even if that’s not your style a consistent invoicing pattern is useful for everybody.

-Freelancing is a lonely business sometimes, so being outgoing is important – both for your sanity and your business.
+Life can be lonely sometimes when you’ve decided to go freelance so being outgoing is important – both for your sanity and your business.
 Being social doesn’t always mean leaving the house though!

 - Get on some social networks.
 Twitter is probably the best one for freelancers, although specialist networks like Vimeo or Flickr can be useful too, especially for showing off your portfolio.